storyfeet/dugi_bialan/content/grammar.md

 ### da wei : to do / in order to

--- {{qoth "zan dis wei mugo da wei guma wiawa"}}
+-- {{qoth "zan dis wei buli da wei bena mugo ei zi begi"}}
-.. this person eats to become strong
+.. this person works to feed his children
-?? person this DO food TO DO become strong
+?? person this DO work TO DO give food -OB children self

 ### dan wei : from doing / because did